-Welcomes you to his state of Kentucky, the
+Welcomes you to the most

-most beautiful state in the United States
+beautiful state in the United States

 Born: February 12, 1809, in Hodgenville,